vinaykontham/python-template/README.md

 Modify `routes.py`, `models.py`, and `auth.py` based on your project requirements.
 ```

-Now, the template includes **OAuth2 authentication and a CI/CD pipeline setup**! 🚀 Let me know if you need any additional features!
+Now, the template includes **a sample unit test, structured test directory, and an updated CI/CD YAML file to ensure test discovery!** 🚀 Let me know if you need any further refinements!